MEET THE TEAM

 Rokhyat

-He has held six solo exhibitions and participated in three group exhibitions, including Hutan Romantis at Eko Yes Gallery in Palangka Raya (16 November – 31 December 2025).
-Rokhyat is also an active curator, known for his reflective and community-rooted approach to art.
+He is a graduate of the Indonesian Institute of the Arts (ISI) Yogyakarta, Faculty of Fine Arts and Design, majoring in Fine Arts with a focus on Graphic Arts.
+Rokhyat has held six solo exhibitions and participated in three group exhibitions, including Hutan Romantis at Eko Yes Gallery, Palangka Raya (16 November – 31 December 2025).
+He is also an active curator, recognised for his reflective and community-rooted approach to art practice.

-Through Huma Inay Space, he hopes to create an alternative platform for art exhibitions, fostering collaborations with national and international artists.
-He envisions Huma Inay as a space for learning, sharing, and creative networking.
-As a mentor to the Huma Inay creative team and the Women Empowering Women Collective, he hopes to support more women artists in coming together to explore, express, and strengthen their artistic voices.
+Through Huma Inay Space, Rokhyat aims to develop an alternative platform for art exhibitions and creative exchange, fostering collaboration with national and international artists.
+As a mentor to the Huma Inay creative team and WEWC, he is committed to supporting women artists to explore, strengthen, and amplify their artistic voices through collective learning and practice.

 Creative Team & DJ